drcetiner/NotaryNodes/README.md

 ----------------------
 **Marmara Chain** is the smart chain made with *Komodo Technologies* migrating to blockchain a system that people have used for centuries.
 Marmara Credit Loops, MCL is the first DeFi that works for the real world items.

-Marmara Chain team is currently operating one Notary Node in the EU region by the team members `Aklix#4684` and `ryilmaz#4060` with the leadership of Marmara Chain founder Prof. Dr. `B. Gültekin Çetiner#0626`.
+Marmara Chain team is currently operating Notary Nodes in both the EU and AR regions by the team members `Aklix#4684` and `ryilmaz#4060` with the leadership of Marmara Chain founder Prof. Dr. `B. Gültekin Çetiner#0626`.

 ## Vote information ##